 Psoriasis is a multifactorial disease with a genetic basis.
 Exacerbations of disease may be related to infection, alcohol, medications, stress, and intercurrent illness.

 Mild or limited psoriasis is treated with topical corticosteroids and/or vitamin D analogs.

-Moderate to severe and/or extensive psoriasis may require phototherapy, and systemic agents such as oral retinoids, methotrexate, biologic agents, cyclosporine, or apremilast.
+Moderate to severe and/or extensive psoriasis may require phototherapy, and systemic agents such as methotrexate, cyclosporine, acitretin, or biologic agents.

 Psoriasis is a chronic inflammatory skin disease characterized by erythematous, circumscribed scaly papules and plaques.
-It can cause itching, irritation, burning, and stinging in half the cases.
-Although the classification typically includes psoriatic arthritis, skin manifestations only are discussed in this topic.
+It can cause itching, irritation, burning, and stinging.
+Although approximately 30% of people with cutaneous psoriasis also have psoriatic arthritis, this topic only discusses cutaneous psoriasis.